Training Course

 We would like to acknowledge the extent of unconscious bias, in the wider world and in our community.
 We are committed to enquiring, listening, learning and taking action to make our community a truly safe and equal space and removing any barriers that might get in the way of people engaging with our work.

-We will look after you to the best of our ability.
+We will always look after you to the best of our ability.

-• Leave shoes at the bottom of the stairs.
+Leave your shoes at the bottom of the stairs.

 Thank you.